NFL RedZone: Fire alarm incident

-During Week 12 coverage in November 2023, a fire alarm went off at the Inglewood NFL Network studio which interrupted a live RedZone broadcast which resulted in Hanson and the RedZone production team being evacuated from the studio briefly leading to the RedZone broadcast to be fixed on the Bills vs. Eagles game from that week.
-The alarm later turned out to a false alarm and Hanson returned to the studio and the broadcast resumed normally.
-The alarm did not impact the Ravens vs Chargers game which took place at SoFi Stadium, across the street from the studio.
+During Week 12 coverage in November 2023, a fire alarm went off at the Inglewood NFL Network studio, interrupting the live RedZone broadcast; Hanson and the production team were evacuated from the studio.
+The alarm turned out to be a false alarm, and the broadcast resumed.
+The alarm did not impact the Baltimore Ravens–Los Angeles Chargers game, which took place at SoFi Stadium, across the street from the studio.

 Similar channels

 DirecTV Red Zone Channel

 The NFL RedZone channel should not be confused with the former nearly identical Red Zone Channel, a service that was included as part of DirecTV's out-of-market sports package NFL Sunday Ticket, and was hosted by Andrew Siciliano.

 Despite their similar names and formats, the two channels were independent from each other, and the DirecTV service launched ahead of the NFL Network-run RedZone.
 In December 2022, with the announcement that rights to NFL Sunday Ticket would move exclusively to YouTube, it was confirmed that the service will not produce its own equivalent, and would simply distribute RedZone.
 Its final broadcast was January 8, 2023.